quixio/template-http-ingestion/README.md

 ## Grafana

-There is a simple example Grafana dashboard included in the project.
+There is a simple Grafana dashboard included in the project.

 You can select which column to view (`T001`, `T002`) for the given graphs.